 NDSU will normally take no action on behalf of creditors in the case of debts incurred by students, student organizations or other student groups.
 NDSU officials will not use the power of the state to act as a collection agency for private debts of students.

-2.8 Attempts

-Individuals who attempt to commit acts prohibited by the Code of Student Conduct may be charged, found responsible and sanctioned to the same extent as if they had committed the prohibited acts.

-2.9 Bias-Motivated Violations
+2.8 Bias-Motivated Violations

-Any code violation that is determined to have been motivated by hate based on age, color, disability, gender expression/identity, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation, or status as a U.S. veteran may result in enhanced sanctions above those typically assigned for the same violations when not motivated by hate.
-North Dakota State University does not discriminate on the basis of age, color, disability, gender expression/identity, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation, or status as a U.S. veteran.
+Any Code violation that is determined to have been motivated by hate based on protected classes may result in enhanced sanctions above those typically assigned for the same violations when not motivated by hate.
 See NDSU Policy 100, Equal Opportunity and Non-Discrimination Policy for further information.

-2.10 Repeated Code Violations
+2.9 Repeated Code Violations

-Repeated violations of this code are relevant in determining a student’s continued membership in the university community.
-Progressively more severe sanctions, including suspension or expulsion from the university, may be assigned, depending on the nature of the violation(s).
+Repeated violations of this Code are relevant in determining a student’s continued membership in the University community.
+Progressively more severe sanctions, including suspension or expulsion from the University, may be assigned, depending on the nature of the violation(s).

-2.11 Designees

-Administrators identified in this document may designate one or more individuals to act on their behalf.

 Prohibited Conduct

 3.1 Violations of Law

-The university reserves the right to address any conduct occurring on or off campus that may be construed as potential or alleged violations of local, state or federal laws.
+The University reserves the right to address any conduct occurring on or off campus that may be construed as potential or alleged violations of local, state or federal laws.

-3.2 Complicity in Prohibited Acts
+3.2 Complicity or Attempts to Commit Prohibited Acts

-Complicity is association with and/or participation in an act prohibited by this code.
-To avoid being complicit to code violations, students are expected to do one or more of the following:
+Complicity is association with and/or participation in an act prohibited by this Code.
+To avoid being complicit to Code violations, students are expected to do one or more of the following:

 Personally confront those involved and stop the violation, except in cases of violence;